Skip to main content

 multipathd resize map <block_storage_name>

-Specify <block_storage_name> is the name of the network drive you obtained in step 3, for example mpatha.
+Specify <block_storage_name> — the name of the network volume you received in step 3, for example mpatha.

-5. Print information about the partitions on the available disks:
+5. Output information about partitions on the disks:

 lsblk